AmanSharma061/AmanSharma061/README.md

 I'm currently focused on:

-- 🚀 Building an Events Management platform using Next.js.
+- 🚀 Building an SaaS Web App using Next Js .
 - 🌐 Exploring serverless architecture for scalable applications.
 - 🌱 Creating  projects that align with my interests.